-Facebook has over 2 billion active users, YouTube over 1 billion and Instagram around 7 hundred million.
+Facebook has over 2 billion active users, YouTube over 1 billion as well as Instagram with over 1 billion monthly active users.
 Part of those users may come to your country or town as tourists this year.
 Are you ready for them?
-Biggest tourist brands take their presence on social media very seriously and are very aware of effects it has on their business.
+Biggest tourist brands take their presence on social media very seriously and are very aware of the effects it has on their business.
 Some researchers show that over 70% of brands researched said that social media had a positive impact on their business.
-Moreover, 50% travel brands proved direct bookings through social media.
+Moreover, 50% of travel brands proved direct bookings through social media.

 Communication – a key to success!

 One thing that every tourist employee needs to know and accept is the fact that communication on social media, unlike traditional media, will always be directed in two-ways.
-Social media allows you to communicate with those who you are selling your service to, in real time.
-Quick reaction to their questions can mean the difference between booking or sale and them going to your competition.
+Social media allows you to communicate with those who you are selling your service to, in real-time.
+A quick reaction to their questions can mean the difference between booking or sale and them going to your competition.

 Why social media?